adieuadieu/serverless-chrome/README.md

 Serverless Chrome contains everything you need to get started running headless Chrome on AWS Lambda (possibly Azure and GCP Functions soon).

+The aim of this project is to provide the scaffolding for using Headless Chrome during a serverless function invocation.
+Serverless Chrome takes care of building and bundling the Chrome binaries and making sure Chrome is running when your serverless function executes.
+In addition, this project also provides a few "example" handlers for common patterns (e.g. taking a screenshot of a page, printing to PDF, some scraping, etc.)

 Why?
 Because it's neat.
 It also opens up interesting possibilities for using the [Chrome Debugger Protocol](https://developer.chrome.com/devtools/docs/debugger-protocol) in serverless architectures.
-Maybe.

-The aim of this project is to provide the scaffolding for using Headless Chrome during a serverless function invocation.
-We'll take care of building and bundling the chrome binaries and making sure Chrome is running, and you figure out something useful to do with it.
-In addition, this project will provide a few "example" handlers for common patterns (e.g. taking a screenshot of a page, printing to PDF, some scraping, etc.)

-**Caution**: This project is in it's infancy and evolving quickly.
-Pull requests and Issues are welcome!

-**Apologies**: This README is incomplete & very unpolished.

 ## Contents